nlinc1905/entity-linking-eval-framework/README.md

 modeling steps.
 Dagster and MLFlow can promote a challenger model to the new champion to automate model updates.

 ## How to Run

+First time setup for local runs should install requirements.
+Either use a virtual environment or Docker.

 The evaluation pipeline can be run from the command line or from the Dagster webserver UI.
 To run from the command
 line: